petarzarkov/rust-beats/README.md

 1. Builds the Rust project in release mode
 2. Generates a new beat composition
 3. Names the output file with the current date (e.g., `song-2025-11-16.wav`)
-4. Cleans up songs older than 7 days
+4. Keeps only the 7 most recent songs
 5. Updates the song list metadata
 6. Deploys to GitHub Pages